edsonma/dotfiles/README.md

 This dotfiles setup as primary based on [Michael Smalley's dotfiles setup](https://github.com/michaeljsmalley/dotfiles), which he described at his [blog](http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/). but I also get contributions from https://github.com/soto97/dotfiles

-Now I am migrating to new Fishy shell envs and swimming in new waters.
-It is a living experimentat and hope find clean waters ahead.
-Cheers!
+Now I am migrating to new Fishy shell envs and diving in new waters.
+It is a living experiment and hope find clean waters in this new jorney.
+Cheers! gulp gulp .. o o  oOo O ...